gggray000/ChatRoom/README.md

 <h2>Update Log</h2>
 <h3>v0.9.9</h3>
 1. User now can refresh or close the tab but retain his/her username, without being disconnected from the room.<br>
-2. Now new users or old users who reconnect can see chat room's message history.
+2. Now new users or old users who reconnect can see chat room's message history.<br>
 3. Added a disconnect button at chat page, user can exit the chat room or change username.
 <h3>v0.9.8</h3>
 Changed the URL generation logic.